esteban-mendoza/disboard-scraping/README.md

   track of the servers that have already been scraped.

   When a spider finishes its execution it will report two counters:
-  `item_scraped_count/old` and `item_scraped_count/new` that will
+  `item_scraped_count/new` and `item_scraped_count/old` that will
-  indicate the number of scraped servers that were already in the database and the number of scraped servers that were not in the database, respectively.
+  indicate the number of scraped servers that were not in the Redis set associated with the job and the number of scraped servers that were already in the Redis set associated with the job, respectively.

 In order to activate or deactivate a pipeline, the `ITEM_PIPELINES` variable msut be set in the `settings.py` file.
 For more information,